 Applicants are not required to sit the annual EduTest scholarship exam, but may elect to do so.

 The Board of Directors offers a small number of families who would not normally be able to afford to send their child to Peninsula Grammar, the life-changing opportunity of a scholarship, including full remission of tuition fees from Year 7 through to the completion of Year 12.

 This scholarship will allow the recipients the opportunity to learn, grow and flourish, ready to take a purposeful place in life.
 Peninsula Grammar influences and nurtures students to make a difference beyond our school gates.

 Lomholt Music Scholarship - Years 7 to 12

-The Lomholt Music Scholarship is offered from time-to-time to promising musicians who are not currently enrolled at the School.
+The Lomholt Music Scholarship is offered to promising musicians who are not currently enrolled at the School.
 Applicants must have at least three years experience on their chosen instrument and be playing at a very advanced level.
 This auditioned scholarship attracts approximately 50% remission on tuition fees and free school-based music instruction on the student’s chosen instrument.
-The Scholarship is tenable from Years 7 to 12 but applicants may enter the School at any secondary year level.
+The scholarship is tenable from Years 7 to 12, however applicants may enter the School at any secondary year level.
 For further information, please email our Head of Ensemble and Studio Music, Dr Richard Vaudrey or call +61 3 9788 7777.

 For more information regarding our scholarship opportunities, please contact our Registrar on +61 3 9788 7702 or email firstname.lastname@example.org.